ENTREPRENEUR BOOTCAMP LIMITED

 DISCLOSURE OF YOUR INFORMATION

-- the public, where you have attended an event and your name, job title and employer name is included on the list of attendees published on our website after each event.
+- Our website: where you have attended an event and your name, job title and employer name is included on the list of attendees published on our website after each event.
 This information will be available on our website for 5 years from the date of the event attended

 - to protect the rights, property, or safety of Entrepreneur Bootcamp Limited, our members and guests and any third party We interact with to provide the services.